Steam rocket: Applications

-Proposed uses of steam rockets
+Proposed uses

 Solar or nuclear heated steam thermal rockets have been proposed for use in interplanetary travel.
 Although the performance is low, high mass fractions are easy to achieve, and water is expected to be very easy to extract and purify from ice deposits that are found around the Solar System.

 Popular culture

 Steam rockets have occasionally appeared in science fiction stories, especially steampunk.
 Examples include the 2004 film Steamboy and the 2015 novel Seveneves.